-C. MULTIPLE ANIMAL PERMIT
+1. MULTIPLE ANIMAL LICENSE

-Any person intending to exceed the combined maximum limit of seven (7) dogs or cats in a household shall obtain a Multiple Animal Permit.
+Any person intending to exceed the combined maximum limit of seven (7) dogs or cats in a household shall obtain a Multiple Animal License.

-- 1) All Dogs and Cats at a Multiple Animal Site shall be licensed and must be either micro-chipped or otherwise permanently identified.
-A fostered pregnant dog or cat and her eventual offspring are temporarily exempted from this rule. - 2) No person shall be authorized to keep or maintain more than ten (10) dogs or cats at any Multiple Animal site, no more than four(4) of which can be unsterilized, without obtaining the additional written consent and approval of the Animal Control Department. □□ - 3) Granting of Multiple Animal permits and any other required approvals shall be at the discretion of the Police Chief after application providing with compliance of this Ordinance□ - 4) No permit shall be issued until an inspection by Animal Control has been completed and compliance with this ordinance is achieved. - 5) A Multiple Animal Permit may be revoked, modified or suspended if an adjoining a property owner who resides within 500 feet is reasonably distressed by any effects of the Multiple Animal Site and an appropriate solution could not be reached.
+- a.
+All dogs and cats at a Multiple Animal Site shall be individually licensed and must be either micro-chipped or otherwise permanently identified.
+A fostered pregnant dog or cat and her eventual offspring are temporarily exempt from this rule. - b.
+No person shall be authorized to keep or maintain more than ten (10) dogs or cats at any Multiple Animal Site, no more than three (3) of which can be un-sterilized, without obtaining the additional written consent and approval of the Animal Control Department. - c.
+No permit shall be issued until an inspection by Animal Control has been completed and compliance with this Ordinance is achieved. - d.
+A Multiple Animal Permit may be revoked, modified or suspended if a property owner who resides within five hundred (500) feet is reasonably distressed by any effects of the Multiple Animal Site and an appropriate solution could not be reached. - e.
+A Multiple Animal License is valid for three (3) years from the date of - f.
+Any changes to the Multiple Animal License must be reported to Animal Control.